 These complex metabolic pathways are interconnected with how our body uses or stores carbohydrates and proteins, cleanses toxins (free radicals), and regulates our hormones that control appetite.
 Their job can be chemically disrupted by many things, but poor sleep patterns have now been found to have a harsh impact that you may not be aware of.

-Cats spend up to 18 hours asleep, human’s require anywhere from 7 to 10 hours of sleep, while elephants need only 3 hours of sleep!
+Cats spend up to 18 hours asleep, adult humans require anywhere from 7 to 10 hours of sleep, while elephants can only need 3 hours of sleep!
 It is thought that the duration of an organism’s need for sleep is related to differences in their metabolism.

 Let us first reiterate: our metabolism is a complex machine.
-But in simpler terms, what you may not be aware of is that all organisms’ metabolisms interact with their body clock (circadian rhythms).
+So, what you may not be aware of is that all organisms’ metabolisms interact with their body clock (circadian rhythms).

-Our metabolism is affected by many things, but exposure to daylight and dark into our eyes is vastly significant.
-This is because important neurological instructions governing our metabolism are interconnected with our brain’s sleep activity.
+Our metabolism is affected by many things, but circadian rhythms, ruled mostly by exposure to daylight and dark for most organisms, is across the board significant.
+This is because important neurological instructions governing our metabolism are interconnected with the brain’s response to night time resting and daytime activity.

 If our eyes receive any irregularity of exposure to light and dark, within the normal 24-hour period our body clock is accustomed to, the brain’s government of our sleep will be disrupted.